FHA Loans With Low Credit Scores And Bad Credit

 Judgments And Tax Liens

-- As long as you have a written payment agreement with the judgment credit and/or the Internal Revenue Service and have made at least three monthly payments, you should qualify for an FHA Loan
+- As long as borrowers have a written payment agreement with the judgment creditor and/or the Internal Revenue Service and have made at least three monthly payments, they should qualify for an FHA Loan

 Qualify Now For FHA Loan With No Lender Overlays

 Borrowers who meet the minimum FHA Lending Guidelines but were told by a bank or mortgage lender they do not qualify for an FHA Loan due to their overlays, please contact us at Gustan Cho Associatesat 262-716-8151 or text us for faster response.
 Or email us at firstname.lastname@example.org.We do not have any mortgage lender overlays and just go off DU FINDINGS .